Kale-Grabovski/dotfiles/README.md

 ## [Tmux](https://en.wikipedia.org/wiki/Tmux)

 - Use `prefix + Ctrl + s` to save current layout (tmux-resurrect), and `prefix + Ctrl + r` to restore.
-Auto save interval is 10m by default and could be changed at tmux.conf.local
+  Auto save interval is set to 10m by default and could be changed at tmux.conf.local
 - Ctrl-B has been remapped to the backtick character (&#96;).
 If you want to type the actual backtick character (&#96;) itself, just hit the key twice.
 - `%` has been remapped to `v`.
 - Use vim movement keys for moving between panes.
 - Copy buffer is copied to xclip.
 - Status bar tells you date, time, user, and hostname.
 Especially useful with nested ssh sessions.

+Colorful shit at the bottom and another settings are from here: https://github.com/gpakosz/.tmux

 ## Guake